 The more specifically we describe a task, the more useful analysis we may expect.
-A kind of a blurry request like “I want all the metrics to grow at once” is doomed to failure.
+A kind of blurry request like “I want all the metrics to grow at once” is doomed to failure.
 And here’s another example of the problem formulation: “the goal is to reduce the marketing costs by 10% with minimal decrease in sales”.
 See the difference?

-In the second case, an analyst may identify ineffective channels, irrelevant audience segments and find the potential for improving the existing campaigns.
+In the second case, an analyst may identify ineffective channels, and irrelevant audience segments and find the potential for improving the existing campaigns.

-Marketing Analytics both in digital or offline business should not be perceived as an ancient cuneiform.
+Marketing Analytics both in digital and offline business should not be perceived as an ancient cuneiform.
 Even a technically untrained person should easily understand the analysis results.
 This is a fundamental difference from reports, which give you hundreds of pages, graphs, and incomprehensible diagrams.

 These principles will form the basis.
-But pursuing metrics and databases, we can fall into the trap of measuring everything and considering it as something normal.
+But by pursuing metrics and databases, we can fall into the trap of measuring everything and considering it as something normal.

 Why not measure everything at once